Pelvic inflammatory disease (PID) - aftercare

 - Vaginal yeast infection

 Let your provider know if you experience any side effects.
-Do not cut back or stop taking your medicine without taking with your doctor.
+Do not cut back or stop taking your medicine without talking with your doctor.

 Antibiotics kill the bacteria that cause PID.
 But they also kill other types of helpful bacteria in your body.
 This can cause diarrhea or vaginal yeast infections in women.